Skip to content

 A worked example

-Try the defaults: birthdays per year of 15, birthday budget each of 30, holiday/christmas budget of 500, other gifts of 200.
+Try the defaults: 15 birthdays per year, 30 per birthday, 500 for the main seasonal holiday, and 200 for other gift occasions.
 The tool returns 1,150.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type — no submit button, no reload.
+The point of the tool is seeing how sensitive the annual figure is to one or two assumptions you might otherwise round past.

 What moves the number most

-The result responds to Birthdays per Year, Birthday Budget each, Holiday/Christmas Budget, and Other Gifts (annual).
-Frequency and unit price pull the total in different directions.
-The biggest surprise for most people is how small recurring amounts compound into large annual figures — that's where this calculation earns its keep.
+The result responds to Birthdays per Year, Birthday Budget each, Holiday/Seasonal Budget, and Other Gifts (annual).
+Frequency and per-gift amount pull the total in different directions.
+The surprise for most households is how small recurring amounts compound into a material annual figure — birthdays at 30 each feels trivial until 15 of them land in a year.

 The formula behind this